harsh-97/HPDF-ZapIt/README-ReactJS.md

 ### Deploying on Another Cluster
 The `app` microservice (the backend), has been set up to be cluster independent, while the `ui` microservice (the frontend), is *almost* cluster independent.
 You will have to change a variable to get all requests pointed to your cluster

-1. Create a cluster
-2. Run the command `hasura quickstart gauri_97/zapit`
+1. Run the command `hasura quickstart gauri_97/zapit`
-3. Run the command `cd zapit/microservices/ui/app/src`
+2. Run the command `cd zapit/microservices/ui/app/src`
-4. Open up `App.js` and edit line 24
+3. Open up `App.js` and edit line 24

     >const CLUSTER_NAME = <clustername>;

     Replace <clustername> with the name of your cluster, save and exit

-5. `cd ../../../..` and run `git add . && git commit -m "First Commit"`
+4. `cd ../../../..` and run `git add . && git commit -m "First Commit"`
-6. Run the command `git push hasura master`.
+5. Run the command `git push hasura master`.
 Once that is complete, Zapit has been deployed on your cluster
-7. Go on ahead to `ui.<clustername>.hasura-app.io/`
+6. Go on ahead to `ui.<clustername>.hasura-app.io/`

 ### Internal Implementation Details